Making the switch to solar energy from grid electricity is an exciting prospect. You can help the environment while also saving money.

 - They usually come with a warranty of 25 years or more.

 - They can provide you with 60% or more of your household energy needs, depending on your consumption and the size of the system.

-- They generate the most power in the summer, when the sun is strongest.
+- They generate the most power in the summer when the sun is most active.

 - They can provide enough energy to power high-consuming appliances like a refrigerator, tumble dryer or air conditioner.

 - They protect your roof, thereby extending its lifespan.

 - They can be integrated into your roof for optimum aesthetic value.

 - It takes longer to recover your initial investment.